 Research on the Impact of the Baby Friendly Initiative

-The studies in this section reflect the effect of the Baby Friendly Initiative in increasing breastfeeding rates.
+The studies in this section reflect the effect of the Baby Friendly Initiative in supporting feeding and relationship building.
 For further information on going Baby Friendly, see our accreditation section.

 The effect of Baby-friendly status on exclusive breastfeeding in U.S. hospitals